 - SBA Loans: The SBA offers small business loans for women, in addition to financing options for entrepreneurs in general.
 To learn about the SBA’s different loan programs, check out our overview here.

-Who Qualifies for SBA Loans and Grants for Women?
+Who Qualifies for SBA Grants for Women/SBA Loans for Women?

-As part of the underwriting process for SBA loans, you’ll also need to explain how you’ll utilize the working capital, and possibly create a 5-year revenue and expense projection estimation.
+As part of the SBA Loan underwriting process, you’ll also need to explain how you’ll utilize the working capital.
+To do this, you may be required to create a 5-year revenue and expense projection estimation.
 For example, will you use the money for operational costs, such as marketing or payroll, or will you use it for collateral such as equipment or real estate?

 However, you plan to utilize the term loan could affect your ability to qualify.
 In general, asset-based requests are more secure.
 This is because the equipment or real estate you plan to purchase can be used as collateral.